-For a step-by-step guide on how to pay or transfer money online, please visit our Online Banking Guides
+For a step-by-step guide on how to pay or transfer money online, please visit our page on payments and transfers

-When you make a payment to an individual or business you haven't paid before (a 'new payee'), as well as the account number and sort code, you'll now need:
+When you make a payment to an individual or business you haven’t paid before, or change the account details of one you have, (including the account number and sort code) you’ll need:

 - The account type - personal or business

-We’ll check the details you provide against the details on the new payee’s account and let you know the results before you make the payment.
-There will be a few outcomes:
+We’ll check the details you provide against the details on the payee’s account and let you know the results before you make the payment.
+There can be a few outcomes:

 1. The name and account type match